dan-codeit/calculator/README.md

 - Add, subtract, multiply, and divide two numbers
 - Input via command line
 - Minimal and easy to use
+- Coloured console output

 ## Prerequisites